ashkanvg/cuJSON/README.md

 The primary distinction when querying JSON Lines compared to standard JSON lies in the initial step: for Standard JSON, you are required to call gotoArrayIndex(0) at the beginning of your traversal.
 After this initial call, you can proceed with the same querying steps as you would for a JSON Lines document.

-3. Third, make sure to freeJSON at the end.
+3. Third, make sure to call `freeJSON()` at the end, to free the allocated memory of the input and parsed array.
 ```
 freeJson();
 ```